 Hamburger Helper offers Beef Stroganoff in a box.
 Making it yourself takes longer to describe, but not any longer to make than any of the other variants.

 - Sauté some mushrooms, onions, and garlic and remove from the skillet.

 - Then brown the meat in the same skillet.
 For better Stroganoff, cut some sirloin steak into thin slices and sauté it.
 But if you want convenience food, stick to hamburger.

 - Add beef broth and Worcestershire sauce and simmer, covered, for about 15 minutes.

-- Add some more beef broth to flour to thicken it.
+- Add some more beef broth to flour to make a thickener.
 (If you used a cup of broth before, add about half a cup to a quarter cup of flour).
 Pour it into boiling broth and stir till it’s smooth.

 - Add the vegetables and thickened broth to the skillet.
 Stir and boil for about a minute.

 - Then turn the heat off and stir in some sour cream.
 When the sour cream is hot, serve it all over noodles.

 I haven’t tried to describe everything.
 Hamburger Helper comes in lasagna or enchilada flavors.
 Real lasagna can be a bit of a production.
 I’ve never tried to make enchiladas, but you can find some recipes online that are every bit as easy as the ones I suggest here.